What Is On-Page SEO? How to Do On-Page Optimization in 2025

 Successful SEO requires a healthy combination of on-page and off-page SEO.
 If you want to learn more about how to use off-page SEO, head over to our off-page SEO guide!

-12 on-page SEO ranking factors to optimize
+12 on-page SEO ranking factors to pay attention to now

-There are various on-page SEO ranking factors.
 Below is a list of items that influence your on-page SEO.

-1. URL: Use a descriptive and optimized URL
+1. Use a descriptive and optimized URL

 Google recommends that you use URLs that immediately tell site visitors what a page is about.
 That’s because parts of the URL may appear in the SERPs, informing searchers which pages can be useful for them.